Distributed Supervisory Control of Discrete-Event Systems with Communication Delay: Distributed Control with Communication Delay

-To see why $\bf SUP'$ is blocking, start from the initial state, and suppose event 22 has occurred in $\bf SUP_2$ but that $\bf SUP_1'$ has not executed the corresponding event 122.
-Then $\bf SUP_1'$ may execute event 13, which is immediately observed by $\bf SUP_2$; however, if $13$ occurs, $\bf SUP_1'$ and $\bf SUP_2$ cannot accomplish their task synchronously; hence the system blocks. \end{example}
+To see why ${\bf SUP}'$ is blocking, start from the initial state, and suppose events 21 and 20 have occurred in ${\bf SUP}_2$ but that ${\bf SUP}_1'$ has not executed the corresponding event 120.
+Then ${\bf SUP}_1'$ may execute event 11, which is immediately observed by ${\bf SUP}_2$; however, if $11$ occurs, ${\bf SUP}_1'$ and ${\bf SUP}_2$ cannot accomplish their task synchronously; hence the system blocks. \end{example}